 However, a large gender pay gap does not necessarily means that an organisation is paying one gender unfairly compared to the other.
 But if unequal pay is one of the causes leading to the gender pay gap then this presents a significant risk to the organisation.
 If an employee wins a legal claim that they were paid less because of their gender, the employment tribunal can award considerable damages and force the company to carry out an equal pay audit.

-It’s better for companies to be proactive and carry out an equal pay audit to ensure they’re meeting the requirements of the Equal Pay Act 2010.
+Rather than just focusing on reducing the gender pay gap, it’s better for companies to be proactive and carry out an equal pay audit to ensure they’re meeting the requirements of the Equal Pay Act 2010.

 In the recent elections, both the Tory and the Labour parties pledged to make equal pay audits compulsory for large organisations as part of their manifesto.
 It’s only a matter of time before this, too, becomes an obligation and the potential consequences of non-compliance, much worse.